ATP-C10H16N5O13P3/Audio_and_Video-Streaming-System/README.md

 ### Purpose

 A high-precision, low-overhead Linux media capture, audio routing, and synchronization suite.
-Made for RLdragon or the Research and Theorize Mythology Club
+Made for RLdragon or the Research and Theorize Mythology Club.
+Made to stream/share screen to Vesktop, a discord wrapper.

 ---